-Any elaborated netlist object or level of hierarchy can be preserved by using a DONT_TOUCH, KEEP, KEEP_HIERARCHY, or MARK_DEBUG constraint, at the risk of degrading timing or area QoR.
+Any elaborated netlist object or level of hierarchy can be preserved by using a DONT\TOUCH, KEEP, KEEP\HIERARCHY, or MARK\DEBUG constraint, at the risk of degrading timing or area QoR.

 Finally, some constraints can conflict and cannot be respected by synthesis.
-For example, if a MAX_FANOUT attribute is set on a net that crosses multiple levels of hierarchy, and some hierarchies are preserved with DONT_TOUCH, the fanout optimization will be limited or fully prevented.
+For example, if a MAX\FANOUT attribute is set on a net that crosses multiple levels of hierarchy, and some hierarchies are preserved with DONT\TOUCH, the fanout optimization will be limited or fully prevented.

 IMPORTANT!
-Unlike during implementation, RTL netlist objects that are used for defining timing constraints can be optimized away by synthesis to allow better QoR.
+Unlike during implementation, RTL netlist objects that are used for defining timing constraints can be optimized away by synthesis to allow better area QoR.
 This is usually not a problem as long as the constraints are updated and validated for implementation.
-But if needed, you can preserve any object by using the DONT_TOUCH constraint so that the constraints will apply during both synthesis and implementation.
+But if needed, you can preserve any object by using the KEEP constraint so that the constraints will apply during both synthesis and implementation.

-Once synthesis has completed, Xilinx recommends that you review the timing and utilization reports to validate that the netlist quality meets the application requirements and can be used for implementation.
+After synthesis is complete, Xilinx recommends that you review the timing and utilization reports to validate that the netlist quality meets the application requirements and can be used for implementation.